Certified paralegal: Certification by the National Federation of Paralegal Associations

-Competency Exam (PACE®) was established in 1996.
-Their Paralegal CORE Competency Exam (PCCE™) was established in 2011.
+Competency Exam (PACE) was established in 1996.
+Their Paralegal CORE Competency Exam (PCCE) was established in 2011.
 A paralegal who completes the certification process through the NFPA earns the credential Registered Paralegal (RP) for completion of the PACE Exam and Core Registered Paralegal (CRP) for completion of the PCCE Exam.
-The Paralegal CORE Competency Exam™ (PCCE™) was developed to assess the knowledge, skills and ability of early-career and entry-level paralegals.
+The Paralegal CORE Competency Exam (PCCE) was developed to assess the knowledge, skills and ability of early-career and entry-level paralegals.
 The PACE exam consists of hypothetical questions testing advanced application of general knowledge, paralegal experience, and critical analysis obtained only by a higher level of education and actual work experience.
-The RP and CRP credentials is recognized by the American Bar Association and State Bars.
+The RP and CRP credentials are recognized by the American Bar Association and State Bars.